harness/ff-proxy/examples/redis_mtls/README.md

 - Redis runs on port `6380` (not the default `6379`) to indicate TLS usage
 - Both primary and replica proxies use the same client certificates
 - The CA certificate must be present for both server and client verification
+- ff-proxy supports **mTLS only** for Redis authentication - all three certificate paths must be provided